-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 99 governing intraoperative ventricular mapping, with an effective date of March 7, 2026.
-Here's what billing teams need to know about coverage criteria and claim documentation before submitting.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 99 governing intraoperative ventricular mapping coverage, with an effective date of March 7, 2026.
+This policy does not list specific CPT or HCPCS codes, so your billing team needs to confirm code mapping independently before submitting claims.

 Quick-Reference Table